Partners & Projects

 - Nurtures a culture of learning that generates solutions in the fight against poverty.
 The organization has a process for learning and improvement, and backs this commitment with resources.
 They already evaluate their services at some level, and have changed some aspect of the way they do business based on something this evaluation has shown them.
 They are committed to learning, even when the discovery is something they were not expecting.

-All of our partners are battling the complexities of poverty, leading to research projects in the areas of housing and homelessness, health, criminal justice, education, self-sufficiency, and other emerging areas.
+All of our partners are navigating the complexities of poverty, leading to research projects in the areas of housing and homelessness, health, criminal justice, education, self-sufficiency, and other emerging areas.